socialgene/socialgene.github.io/docs/intro.md

 The database can be interacted with in two ways:

-1) Through the socialgene Python library
+1) Through the SocialGene Python library
 2) Through the Django application (web-based GUI)
-    - The Django app primarily relies on functions within the socialgene Python library
+    - The Django app primarily relies on functions within the SocialGene Python library
     - It has been developed using Docker Compose which has shortcut command in the Makefile for easier use

 Instructions for installing and using the Python library can be found here: TODO